Anagha-coder/Task3GCP/Readme.md

 This project showcases the implementation of an Employee Management System on Google Cloud Platform (GCP).
 It utilizes the Go programming language for creating APIs and Firestore for data storage.
 The project encompasses basic CRUD (Create, Read, Update, Delete) functionalities, which are made accessible through REST APIs.
 These APIs are deployed as serverless microservices using Google Cloud Functions.

-## Project Overview - check if somethis is missing
+## Project Overview -
 1. GCP Services: Google Cloud Functions, Firestore, IAM/Service Accounts

 2. Programming Language: Go (Golang)

-3. API Documentation: Swagger
+3. API Documentation: SwaggerUI

 4. Data Storage: Firestore NoSQL database

-## Features -- change this
+## Key Functionalities
-1. CRUD Operations: Create, Read, Update, and Delete employee records.
+1. Employee Management: Enables the creation, retrieval, updating, and deletion of employee records.

-2. Serverless Deployment: Utilizes Google Cloud Functions for serverless execution.
+2. Serverless Architecture: Leverages Google Cloud Functions for seamless and scalable deployment.

-3. Swagger Documentation: API endpoints are documented using Swagger definitions.
+3. Interactive API Documentation: Provides comprehensive Swagger documentation for all API endpoints.
+Seamless Integration with Google

-4. Firestore Integration: Employee data is stored in Google Cloud Firestore collections.
+4. Cloud Firestore: Stores and manages employee data efficiently using Google Cloud Firestore collections.

 ## Getting Started